aledx18/Lumina-Notes/README.md

 *   **Authentication Secrets:**  Set the secrets used for JWT signing.
 *   **EdgeStore API Keys:**  Provide the API keys for accessing your EdgeStore buckets.
 *   **TRPC API Endpoint:**  The endpoint for the TRPC API is `/api/trpc`.

-## Contributing Guidelines

-We welcome contributions to Lumina-Notes!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Write tests to cover your changes.
-5. Submit a pull request.

 ## License Information